USS Atlanta (CL-51): Night attack

-The abrupt end of the air attack gave Atlanta and her colleagues only a brief respite, however, for trouble approached from yet another quarter.
+The abrupt end of the air attack gave Atlanta and her colleagues only a brief respite, for trouble approached from yet another quarter.
 A Japanese surface force, made up of two battleships, one cruiser and six destroyers, was detected steaming south toward Guadalcanal to shell Henderson Field.
 Admiral Callaghan's support group was to "cover [the retiring transports and cargo vessels] against enemy attack."
 TG 67.4 departed Lunga Point about 1800 and steamed eastward through Sealark Channel, covering the withdrawal of TG 67.1.
 An hour before midnight, Callaghan's ships reversed course and headed westward.

 Helena's radar picked up the first contact at a range of 26000 yd.
 As the range closed, Atlanta's surface search radar, followed by her gunnery radars, picked up a contact on the enemy ships.

 Admiral Callaghan's order for a course change caused problems almost at once, as Atlanta had to turn to port (left) immediately to avoid a collision with one of the four destroyers in the van, the latter having apparently executed a "ships left" rather than "column left" movement.
 As Atlanta began moving to resume her station ahead of San Francisco, the Japanese destroyer Akatsuki illuminated the light cruiser.
 Atlanta shifted her main battery to fire at the enemy destroyer, opening fire at a range of about 1600 yd and, along with other US ships that concentrated on Akatsuki's searchlights, overwhelmed the destroyer.